DArkErAsEr-BeAsT/ETH/B5/IML/Things to Know IML.md

 ##### 4. F1-Score

-=> the harmonic avergae of precision and recall
+=> the harmonic average of precision and recall

 #### Tradeoffs